Code-Institute-Submissions/DentalCare/README.md

 This project is designed to highlight the services of a fictional Dental Practice.
 Using HTML & CSS the aim is to provide an overview of the practice, the services on offer and testimonials from existing customers.
-The purpose of the web page is to attract new customers and provide an efficient website for existing customers to request new appointments.
+The purpose of the site is to attract new customers and provide an efficient way for existing customers to request new appointments, both by use of a fillable form.

 ## UX